-Over the last year, through the revelations of Ed Snowden and independent reporting by others, we've learned more and more about the National Security Agency's spying programs.
+Over the last couple of years, through the revelations of Ed Snowden and independent reporting by others, we've learned more and more about the National Security Agency's spying programs.
 Indeed, there have now been so many revelations that it can be hard to keep them straight.
 So here's a handy guide to the most significant ways the NSA spies on people in the United States and around the world.

 1. The NSA collects every American's phone records

 This was one of the first programs revealed by Snowden and it continues to be one of the most controversial.
 The Patriot Act allows the NSA to obtain business records that are relevant to terrorist investigations.
 The government claims that this gives it the power to obtain records — phone number dialed, time and duration of call — about every domestic phone call in the United States.
-In January the Obama administration proposed changes to require judicial oversight of access to the database.
+Last year the Obama administration proposed changes to require judicial oversight of access to the database.

 2. The PRISM program lets the NSA access private user data on leading online services

 A slide disclosed by Snowden lists 9 major internet companies — Microsoft, Yahoo, Google, Facebook, PalTalk, YouTube, Skype, AOL, and Apple — as participating in the PRISM program.
 The program allows the NSA to get private information such as emails, Facebook messages, and stored documents.
 It's not known how carefully these information requests are scrutinized.

 3. The NSA engages in offensive hacking operations

 Tailored Access Operations is the NSA's elite hacking unit.
 While some other NSA programs collect information in bulk, TAO engages in targeted attacks on high-value targets.
 It is believed that the NSA has a large library of exploits, allowing it to hack into a wide variety of consumer gadgets and business IT systems.

 4. The NSA taps long-distance internet connections